Reunions: MPHS Class of '67, CHS Class of '72, Wonders Class of '67, ALBHS Class of '72

 The casual dress event will have a heavy hors d’oeuvres buffet and desserts.
 The bar will be debit and credit cards only with last call at 8:30 p.m.

-The cost is $35 per person with payment due by Sept.
+The cost is $35 per person and payment was due by Sept.
 15. Organizers ask that you RSVP as soon as possible.
 Checks should be made to ALB Class of 1967 and mailed to 300 Beaver St., Landis, NC 28088.

 Seating will be available both indoors and on the patio.
 Gloves and hand sanitizer will be provided at the buffet.
 Masks are optional.
 The event is from 4-9 p.m.